levieggert/KeyboardAssistant/README.md

 ### Structuring Your ScrollView

-For Keyboard positioning, I prefer to use the UIScrollView approach.
+For Keyboard positioning, I prefer to use the scrollview approach.
 There are a few major reasons for this.
-1. It's a lot more user friendly because it allows user's to scroll through input while the keyboard is open.
+1. It's a lot more user friendly because it allows users to scroll through input while the keyboard is open.
-2. It's much easier to manage than say a UITableView.
-UITableView's are great, but when collecting input from user's they can become a pain to manage.
-This is because as you scroll through a UITableView, cell's are getting recycled.
-This adds extra management for collecting input and extra management for input navigation.
+2. It's much easier to manage than say a tableview.
+TableViews are great, but when collecting input from users they can become a pain to manage.
+This is because as you scroll through a tableview, cells are getting recycled.
+This adds extra management to collect input and extra management to navigate input.
-3. I end up having to use a UIScrollView on most my view controllers anyways to handle shorter device sizes.
+3. I end up having to use a scrollview on most my viewcontrollers anyways to handle shorter device sizes.

-Here is how you will need to structure your controller view hier-archy.
+Here is how you will need to structure your viewcontroller view hier-archy.
 UIView [root / UIViewController.view]  >  UIScrollView [scrollView]  >  UIView [contentView].

 UIScrollView should set all edge constraints to the UIView [root / UIViewController.view].
 UIView [contentView] should set all edge constraints to the UIScrollView and also set equal widths to UIScrollView.

 That's it.
 Then all your custom UI goes inside the UIView [contentView].

-Note:  This setup uses auto layout to determine the UIScrollView's content size.
+Note:  This setup uses auto layout to determine the scrollview's content size.
 That means, all of your subviews inside of the UIView [contentView] need to provide top and bottom constraints so the contentView's height can be satisfied.
 It will also require some of your subviews height contraints to be set.
 Unless ofcourse, their height is determined by their subviews.
 If you are unfamiliar with this concept read more about autolayout.

 The below screenshot is an example of this structure.
 The constraints on the right show how to setup the UIScrollView and UIView [contentView] constraints.

 ![alt text](ReadMeAssets/scrollview_structure_constraints.jpg)

-Lastly, make sure to connect the UIScrollView's bottom constrant to an outlet.
+Lastly, make sure to connect the scrollview's bottom constrant to an outlet.
 This constraint is positoned at the top of the keyboard allowing the entire view to be scrolled through without the keyboard getting in the way.

 ![alt text](ReadMeAssets/scrollview_bottom_constraint.jpg)